arbaaz-77/gitprofile-finder/README.md

 # gitprofile-finder
-Github Profile Finder - Using React, Reducers, Context and Router.
+Github Profile Finder - Search and view Github Profiles.
+Using React, Reducers, Context and Router.